wealthica/wealthica-sdk-js/README.md

 #### user.getConnectData({ provider, redirectURI, state, lang, theme, providersPerLine })

-This method returns a Wealthica Connect URL and authentication token for user to connect an account.
+This method returns a Wealthica Connect URL and authentication token for user to connect an institution.

 Wealthica Connect URL must be called via POST method and pass token in the form data.